jimmy60504/punch-card/README.md

 - Change the studentID, studentPW and work_name, work_info in [punch.py](punch.py)
 - Change the repo path in [punch_card.bat](punch_card.bat)
 - Add [punch_card.bat](punch_card.bat) file into the Task scheduler in Windows 10

+Reminder:

+- If Chrome is used, change the webdriver.

 Helpful references: